QuickLogic-Corp/qorc-sdk/qt_apps/qt_ssi_ai_app/README.rst

    appropriate ARM GCC toolchain to build the project

-3. Use the flash programming procedure to flash the binary to Quickfeather board.
+3. Use the flash programming procedure to flash the binary to QuickThing+ board.

-4. Reset the board to start running the qf_ssi_ai_app application.
+4. Reset the board to start running the qt_ssi_ai_app application.

 5. Use `Data Capture
    Lab <https://sensiml.com/products/data-capture-lab/>`__ to connect,